Wondering how to make your own infographic?

-To find additional icons to use with your Google Slides infographic, visit GraphicRiver.
+To find extra icons to use with your Google Slides infographic, visit GraphicRiver.
 Click on Graphics > Icons, then use the menu items to refine your search.

 7. Customize the Rest of the Infographic

 Follow the process I shared earlier to customize other infographic slides.
-In addition to changing headlines, text, and icons, you can also change the colors.
+Besides changing headlines, text, and icons, you can also change the colors.
 For example, here's how you change the color of one of the round text boxes.

 Click on the box to select it.